leodlca/frogger-clone/README.md

 	- Added an "animation" for when the player runs out of HP.
 	- Fixed font incompatibility on linux.

-##To-do List
+## To-do List

-- This list is empty for now because I'm busy, but I have plans
-- to expand the game
+- Add different stages to the game, make it more complex and fun.